-Stiffness: Stiffness or limited movement is a common symptom with osteoarthritis of the knee.
+Stiffness: Stiffness or limited movement is a common symptom with osteoarthritis of the hip.
 Stiffness is often worse after rest such as first thing in the morning, but eases over time.

-Noises: Clicks, pops, clunks and grinds are very normal in all joints, including your knee, and in most cases are nothing to worry about.
+Noises: Clicks, pops, clunks and grinds are very normal in all joints, including your hip, and in most cases are nothing to worry about.
+Noises from your joints are normal, just like rumbles from your tummy are normal and don't mean anything is wrong, it's just another noise the body tends to make.